Nic-T/To-do-list-python/README.md

 My first GUI app in python

-The window contains only a frame.
+The window contains only a frame with a small menu , added a window for one of the buttons , no real back end created yet.